Dispersive readout of Majorana qubits: Light-matter interaction in the dispersive regime

 \section{Light-matter interaction in the dispersive regime}

-We here review the general theory of dispersive coupling between an arbitrary multilevel system, which we will here simply refer to as an ``artificial atom,'' and a resonator.
+We here review the general theory of dispersive coupling between an arbitrary multilevel system, which we here simply refer to as an ``artificial atom,'' and a resonator.
 We treat the resonator as a single mode, for simplicity.
-This section provides a high-level summary of Ref.~\cite{zhu2013circuit}, and we refer the reader to that work for further details.
-We will use this theory to calculate dispersive shifts for the two variants of Majorana qubits in~\cref{section:majorana-transmon} and~\cref{section:majorana-box}.
+In this section we provide a high-level summary of Ref.~\cite{zhu2013circuit}, and we refer the reader to that work for further details.
+We use this theory to calculate dispersive shifts for the two variants of Majorana qubits in~\cref{section:majorana-transmon,section:majorana-box}.